Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Discussion

-Given that dust content is closely related to gas metallicity, an obvious step is to look at the mass-metallicity relation \citep[MZR][]{Mannucci2010}.
-If we consider the relation at $z=3-6$ by \citet{Curti2024}, based on JWST PRISM data, we would expect to observe a gas-phase metallicity around $12+log_{10}(O/H)=7.8$, given its stellar mass (Fig. \ref{fig:MZR}).
-The gas-phase metallicity derived using with the R3 method, which is the most robust given the available data, is above the expectation from the MZR.
-If we consider the expectation on the gas-phase metallicity from the fundamental metallicity relation (FMR), including also the secondary dependence on the SFR, the discrepancy would increase even further (i.e., $12+log_{10}(O/H)<6.$), as the metallicity decreases with SFR at a fixed stellar mass.
-We can therefore conclude that the ISM of this galaxy is richer in both dust and gas compared to the bulk of the population with similar stellar mass and redshift that follow the MZR and FMR.
+Given that dust content is closely related to gas metallicity, an obvious step is to look at the mass-metallicity relation \citep[MZR;][]{Tremonti2004,Maiolino2019}.
+If we consider the relation at $z=3-6$ from \citet{Curti2024}, based on JWST PRISM data, we would expect to observe a gas-phase metallicity around $12+log_{10}(O/H)=7.7-7.9$ given the stellar mass (Fig. \ref{fig:MZR}).
+As mentioned previously, the gas-phase metallicity derived using the R3 method, which is the most robust given the available data, gives two possible results, one above and one below the expectation based on the MZR.
+Considering the results from the N2 tracer, which, however, is severely affected by blending, and from the spectro-photometric SED fitting, the high-metallicity result would be preferred.
+This result is, however, slightly in tension with the direct method estimation, which is limited by the blending between $H_{\gamma}$ and $[\ion{O}{III}]4363\AA$.
+If we consider the expectation on the gas-phase metallicity from the fundamental metallicity relation \citep[FMR;][]{Mannucci2010}, including also the secondary dependence on the SFR, there is a clear discrepancy with both R3 estimations.
+We would expect $12+log_{10}(O/H)<6$ using the parametrisation from \citealt{Curti2020} and the SFR estimated based on the $H_{\alpha}$ line, as the metallicity decreases with the SFR at a fixed stellar mass.
+We can therefore postulate that the ISM of this galaxy has not only a relatively high dust content but possibly also a high gas-phase metallicity as compared to the bulk of the population with similar stellar masses and redshifts that follow the MZR and, particularly, the FMR.

-The star-formation history derived from the spectro-photometric fit indicates that the galaxy is going through a burst of star formation.
-If we consider the main sequence of star-forming galaxies derived at $4\leq z<5$ by \citet{Santini2017}, we see that a galaxy with the stellar mass of CEERS-14821 is expected to have a $\rm SFR=0.6-1.2\,M_{\odot}/yr$.
-Similarly, if we consider the sequence derived by \citet{Cole2023} using a timescale for the SFR of 10 Myr, the galaxy is above the SFR expected given its stellar mass, while it is in line if we consider the SFR over a longer timescale (i.e. 100 Myr).
-Therefore, CEERS-14821 is above the main sequence if we consider its current burst of star formation, but to quantify how much it is above strongly depends on the dust-extinction law considered.
+The star formation history derived from the spectro-photometric fit indicates that the galaxy is going through a burst of star formation (Fig. D.2).
+If we consider the main sequence of star-forming galaxies derived at $4\leq z<5$ by \citet{Santini2017}, we see that a galaxy with the stellar mass of CEERS-14821 is expected to have a $\rm SFR=0.6-2.6\,M_{\odot}/yr$.
+Similarly, if we consider the sequence derived by \citet{Cole2023} using a timescale for the SFR of 10 Myr, the galaxy is above the SFR expected based on its stellar mass, while it is in line with expectations if we consider the SFR over a longer timescale (i.e. 100 Myr).
+Therefore, CEERS-14821 is above the main sequence if we consider its current burst of star formation, but determining by how much strongly depends on the dust-extinction law considered.